entone/Humongolus/README.md

-# Humongolus | A Python ORM for MongoDB
+# Humongolus | A Python ORM and Persistance Manager for MongoDB

 ## Features
 * Type Validation